 #2.
 Collect Rewards

 Sign up to every free customer rewards program you can.
-Collect points throughout the year and spend them over Christmas when money can be tight.
+Collect points throughout the year and spend them over Christmas when money can be tight and expenses higher.

 Tesco allows you to exchange any points into vouchers for days out with Clubcard Boost.
 You can get discounted days out to places like Dublin Zoo, Sea Life Bray and even Leisureplex.

-Ditch beauty boxes, magazine subscriptions and online gaming sites that spark joy.
-Think ‘do I really need this?’
+Ditch streaming subscriptions, beauty boxes, magazine subscriptions and online gaming sites – think ‘do we really need this?’

 It is also worth checking your bank statements for sneaky subs or charges you may have forgotten about.